jihoonsong/system-programming/README.md

 # SIC/XE Machine

-This is a project of System programming course at Sogang University.
+This is a course project of System Programming lecture at Sogang University.

 ## Execution